Find schools that offer these popular programs

 The National External Diploma Program

 The National External Diploma Program lets adults use their work and life experiences to earn credits for a high school diploma.
-The program requires participants to demonstrate skills and knowledge in 70 different required areas such as reading, writing, math, health, financial literacy and civics.
+The program requires participants to demonstrate skills and knowledge in ten different required areas such as reading, writing, math, health, financial literacy, and civics.
 Students work with an academic mentor or supervisor to create portfolios that use their individual skills and experiences to demonstrate academic knowledge and abilities.
-The NEDP is currently available in Rhode Island, New York, Maryland, Virginia, Indiana, Washington, Connecticut and the District of Columbia.
+The NEDP is currently available in Rhode Island, New York, Maryland, Virginia, Indiana, California, Connecticut, and the District of Columbia.